 For most people, a lease car is the cheapest way to get a brand new car that you won’t have to MOT for 3 years.

 Unfortunately though, taxi drivers can’t use a conventional lease for their work.
-As a taxi driver, you’re (highly) unlikely to be offered a lease on a private hire vehicle because of the financial risks involved.
+As a taxi driver, you’re (highly) unlikely to be offered a personal contract hire or business contract hire (whether it be self employed lease or limited company lease) deal because of the financial risks involved.

-If you’re driving all day, the mileage you put on the car will be astronomical in the lease companies eyes.
+If you’re driving all day, the mileage you put on the car will be astronomical in the lease company's eyes.